mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 .. image:: ../_static/create_vector_data/052.png
    :align: center

+* Click on it to activate it.
-Click on it and then on the new farm you created previously.
-You'll be presented with this dialog:
+* Click on the new farm you created previously.
+You'll be presented with this
+  dialog:

 .. image:: ../_static/create_vector_data/053.png
    :align: center

-Move the slider from side to side and watch what happens:
+* Move the slider from side to side and watch what happens:

 .. image:: ../_static/create_vector_data/054.png
    :align: center